 The second semester consists of lectures in advanced topics such as Risk Assessment, Target Organ Toxicity, Reproductive and Regulatory Toxicology.
 In addition there is more emphasis on laboratory mini-projects (in vivo, in vitro & molecular projects) that introduce students to the practical elements of toxicity testing and data interpretation.
 There are also a number of written projects on toxicity testing used in the drug industry as well as recent advances in toxicity assays which involve self-directed learning.

 Successful students will normally hold at least a Second Class Honours Level 8 degree, or equivalent international qualification, from a diversity of undergraduate disciplines.
-Students are also considered who have a Level 7 degree, or equivalent international qualification, and three years relevant work experience.
-IELTS score of 6.0+ (with not less than 5.5 in any one component).
+Students are also considered who have a Level 7 degree, or equivalent international qualification, and three years’ relevant postgraduate full-time work experience.
+IELTS score of 6.5 (with not less than 5.5 in any one component).

 1 year, full-time